munificent/game-programming-patterns/book/spatial-partition.markdown

 ^code grid-move

 That's a mouthful of code, but it's pretty straightforward.
 The first bit checks to see if we've crossed a cell boundary at all.
-If not, we can just update the unit's position and we're done.
+If not, we can update the unit's position and we're done.

 If the unit *has* left its current cell, we remove it from that cell's linked list and then add it back to the grid.
-Just like with a new unit, that will then insert it in the linked list for its new cell.
+Like with adding a new unit, that will insert the unit in the linked list for its new cell.

-This is why we're using a doubly-linked list: we can very quickly add and remove units from lists just by setting a few pointers.
+This is why we're using a doubly-linked list: we can very quickly add and remove units from lists by setting a few pointers.
 With lots of units moving around each frame, that can be important.

 ### At arm's length